jdanil/skunkworks/docs/decision-log/dependency-management.md

 ##### Auto-Merging

 Renovate can be configured to auto-merge changes if status checks pass.
-The avoids the need for manual intervention for some changes that may be considered safe.
+This avoids the need for manual intervention for some changes that may be considered safe.
 Auto-merging can be restricted to particular types of changes (i.e. by any combination of package manager, dependency type, update type, package name pattern, semver, language, data source, target branch, etc.).

 ##### Deduping